-- 7.16 As set out in Policy ST1: Bassetlaw's Spatial Strategy, the Local Plan makes provision for approximately 196ha of land to accommodate future local employment growth and 118ha of employment land to accommodate future subregional/regional employment land growth.
-The Local Plan makes provision for the delivery of high quality local employment opportunities, including through Policy ST5: Worksop Central Area, which seeks to support the diversification and regeneration of the town centre, which is expected to boost its vitality and viability.
+7.16 As set out in Policy ST1: Bassetlaw's Spatial Strategy, the Local Plan makes provision for approximately 193ha of land to accommodate future local employment growth and 118ha of employment land to accommodate future subregional/regional employment land growth for large scale logistics.
+The Local Plan makes provision for the delivery of high quality local employment opportunities, including through Policy ST5: Worksop Central, which seeks to support the diversification and regeneration of the town centre, which is expected to boost its vitality and viability.
 In addition, Policy ST7: Provision of Land for Employment Development allocates a sufficient amount of new employment land to meet projected needs.
 Policy ST11: Rural Economic Growth and Economic Growth Outside Employment Areas promotes rural diversification, providing more employment opportunities in proximity to existing settlements and services and supporting the new development of educational facilities.
-In addition, Strategic Objective 3 seeks to encourage and support economic growth in the District. - 7.17 The majority of site allocations either provide employment land or propose residential sites within 800m of major employment sites, increasing accessibility to jobs, and as such the majority of sites are expected to have minor or significant positive effects on economy and skills. - 7.18 Overall, a cumulative significant positive effect is likely in relation to economy and skills.
+New Strategic Policy: Large Rural brownfield Sites supports strategic economic development where there is an evidenced national, regional, sub-regional need on brownfield land within rural areas.
+In addition, Strategic Objective 3 seeks to encourage and support economic growth in the District.

+- 7.17 The majority of site allocations either provide employment land or propose residential sites within 800m of major employment sites, increasing accessibility to jobs, and as such the majority of sites are expected to have minor or significant positive effects on economy and skills. - 7.18 Overall, a cumulative significant positive effect is likely in relation to economy and skills.
 This is expected to be permanent and long-term.